AgenaRisk/api-py/README.md

 ## 4.1 `Node` methods

+`Node` objects are created in a `Network` object (see Section 4.2).
+Once the nodes of a network are created, it is possible to modify them.

 Some `Node` fields can be modified with a direct access to the field.
 For example, to update the name or a description information of a `Node`, simply use:

 ```python